Active

 R35 GM151045: Decoding Microbial Diversity

-Diversity matters, but why?
-This 5-year NIH/NIGMS funded project seeks to understand how microbial diversity shapes the function of microbial communities with a particular focus on diversity within species.
+Microbial diversity matters, but why?
+This 5-year NIH/NIGMS funded project seeks to understand how microbial diversity shapes the function of microbial communities with a particular focus on genetic variation within species.

 Previous